jzjackjz/personal-portfolio-site/README.md

 # Personal Website Portfolio

 My personal portfolio website showcases my resume, contact information, and more about me.

-To view this project locally:
-1. ```git clone https://github.com/jzjackjz/Personal-Portfolio-Site.git``` to get a local copy of the repository
-2. run a localhost server
+This is currently deployed at https://www.jzjackjz.com/ through Vercel.